Python SDK

 asyncio.run(main())

-create_scraper creates and runs an AI-powered scraper from a natural-language instruction.
-The response includes scraper metadata (including an ID for reruns).
+Create and run an AI-powered scraper using natural language instructions.
+The response includes scraper metadata and an ID for future reruns.

 result = await client.create_scraper(